zaiisao/Documentation/en/Video/voice_changer_windows.md

 ---
-title: Set the Voice Enhancement and Effects
+title: Set the Voice Beautifier and Effects
 description: How to adjust pitch and tone on Windows
 platform: Windows
-updatedAt: Sat Aug 08 2020 16:13:10 GMT+0800 (CST)
+updatedAt: Mon Aug 17 2020 07:02:21 GMT+0800 (CST)
 ---
-# Set the Voice Enhancement and Effects
+# Set the Voice Beautifier and Effects
 ## Introduction

 In social and entertainment scenarios, users often want various voice effects to improve their interactive experiences.
 For example, in chat rooms, a user can select a voice effect to add a virtual stereo effect to their voice.